 The most famous and visited castles in the Loire Valley can be visited by train from Paris.

 I recommend that you visit only one castle per day if you are going to do it by train.
 The 3 most recommended castles to visit are:

 The Château de Chambord, the largest and most famous castle in the Loire Valley, can be reached by SNCF train.
 The journey takes one hour and 45 minutes from the Austerlitz station in Paris to the Blois-Chambord station.

-There is a shuttle bus service from Blois-Chambord station to Chambord Castle; the bus ride takes about 35 minutes.
+There is a shuttle bus service from Blois-Chambord station to Chambord Castle, which takes about 35 minutes.

 Château de Chenonceau

 You can reach the Château de Chenonceau with the SNCF train from the Paris Austerlitz station.
 The train ride is three hours from Paris to Chenonceaux station.

 There is little walking distance from the station to the castle.